oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 You can also browse good first issues for each of the core Oppia Web teams to find something you'd enjoy working on:

-- Learner and Creator Experience (typically frontend or full-stack): https://github.com/orgs/oppia/projects/3/views/10
+- Learner and Creator Experience (LaCE): https://github.com/orgs/oppia/projects/3/views/10, typically frontend or full-stack
-- Contributor Dashboard (typically full-stack): https://github.com/orgs/oppia/projects/18/views/5
+- Contributor Dashboard: https://github.com/orgs/oppia/projects/18/views/5, typically full-stack
-- Developer Workflow (typically backend or frontend): https://github.com/orgs/oppia/projects/8/views/10
+- Developer Workflow: https://github.com/orgs/oppia/projects/8/views/10, typically backend or frontend

 ### Choosing a good first issue

 When you've found a good first issue you'd like to tackle, please leave a comment on it that:

-- (a) @-mentions the lead(s) of the corresponding project that the issue falls under ([LaCE](https://github.com/orgs/oppia/projects/3/views/8?pane=info), [Contributor Dashboard](https://github.com/orgs/oppia/projects/18/views/4?pane=info) or [Developer Workflow](https://github.com/orgs/oppia/projects/8?pane=info)), letting them know you'd like to work on it.
+- @-mentions the lead(s) of the corresponding project that the issue falls under (see details for [LaCE](https://github.com/orgs/oppia/projects/3/views/8?pane=info), [Contributor Dashboard](https://github.com/orgs/oppia/projects/18/views/4?pane=info) or [Developer Workflow](https://github.com/orgs/oppia/projects/8?pane=info)), letting them know you'd like to work on it.
-- (b) says which part of the issue you're taking, if the issue is divided into subparts, and
+- says which part of the issue you're taking, if the issue is divided into subparts, and
-- (c) describes in more detail how you'd tackle the issue (e.g. explain which file(s) you would modify and what changes you would make).
-If your explanation makes sense, we'll likely assign the issue to you.
+- describes in more detail how you'd tackle the issue (e.g. explain which file(s) you would modify and what changes you would make).
+If your explanation makes sense, we'll assign the issue to you.

 Once you've written that comment, feel free to go ahead and submit a PR for it by following the [[instructions for making a PR|Make-a-pull-request]].
 You don't need to wait for approval to get started!
 If you run into any issues, feel free to create a [GitHub Discussion](https://github.com/oppia/oppia/discussions) and get help from the Oppia community, or [request a mentor](https://forms.gle/udsRP4WQgLcez9Zm8) if you'd like individual support.